On this page

 Managing project history

 One of the most powerful features of SonarQube is that it shows you not just your project health today, but how it has changed over time.
 It does that by selectively keeping data from previous analyses (see Housekeeping).
-It doesn't keep all previous analyses - that would bloat the database.
+It doesn't keep all previous analyses.
+That would bloat the database.
 Similarly, for the analyses it does keep, SonarQube doesn't keep all the data.
-Once a project snapshot moves from the "Last analysis" (i.e. the most recent) to being part of the project's history, data below the project level is purged - again to keep from bloating the database.
+Once a project snapshot moves from being the "last analysis" (i.e., the most recent) to being part of the project's history, data below the project level is purged to keep from bloating the database.

 About deleting snapshots

 - The snapshot must first be removed from the project history by clicking on Delete snapshot.
 It won't be displayed anymore on this History page but will still be present in the database.

 - The snapshot is actually deleted during the next project analysis.

 At the project level, from the front page Activity list, choose Show More to see the full activity list.

 For every snapshot, it is possible to manually:

 © 2008-2023, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.